-Protecting people against cross-border health threats is a major challenge for public and global health, calling for effective international cooperation at EU and global level.
-This will involve understanding and prevention of, preparedness for, early detection of and research response to outbreaks, treatment and cure of infectious diseases, including poverty-related and neglected diseases, and also tackling antimicrobial resistance (AMR) following a 'One Health approach'.
+Protecting people against cross-border health threats is a major challenge for public and global health, calling for effective international cooperation at Union and global level.
+This will involve understanding and prevention of, preparedness for, early detection of and research response to outbreaks, treatment and cure of infectious diseases, including poverty-related and neglected diseases, and also tackling antimicrobial resistance following the European One Health Action Plan.

-- Understanding infection-related mechanisms; - Drivers for the emergence or re-emergence of infectious diseases and their spread, including transmission from animals to humans (zoonosis), or from other parts of the environment (water, soil, plants, food) to humans, as well as impact of climate change and ecosystems evolutions on the dynamics of infectious diseases ; - Prediction, early and rapid detection, control and surveillance of infectious diseases, healthcare-associated infections and environmental related factors; - Combatting antimicrobial resistance, including epidemiology, prevention, diagnosis, as well as the development of new antimicrobials and vaccines; - Vaccines, including vaccine platform technologies, diagnostics, treatments and cures for infectious diseases, including co-morbidities and co-infections;
+- Understanding infection-related mechanisms; - Drivers for the emergence or re-emergence of infectious diseases and their spread, including transmission from animals to humans (zoonosis), or from other parts of the environment (water, soil, plants, food) to humans, as well as the impact of climate change and of the evolution of ecosystems on the dynamics of infectious diseases; - Prediction, early and rapid detection, control and surveillance of infectious diseases, healthcare-associated infections and environmental related factors; - Combating antimicrobial resistance, including epidemiology, prevention and diagnosis, as well as the development of new antimicrobials and vaccines;

-- Addressing low vaccine uptake, understanding vaccine hesitancy and building vaccine confidence; - Effective health emergency preparedness, response and recovery measures and strategies, involving communities, and their coordination at regional, national and EU level; - Barriers to the implementation and uptake of medical interventions in clinical practice as well as in the healthcare system; - Trans-border aspects of infectious diseases and specific challenges in low- and middleincome countries (LMICs), such as AIDS, tuberculosis and tropical diseases, including malaria, also in relation to migratory flows and, in general, to increased human mobility. - 1.2.5.
+- Vaccines, including vaccine platform technologies, diagnostics, treatments and cures for infectious diseases, including co-morbidities and co-infections; - Addressing low vaccine uptake, understanding vaccine hesitancy and building vaccine confidence; - Effective health emergency preparedness, response and recovery measures and strategies, involving communities, and their coordination at regional, national and Union level; - Barriers to the implementation and uptake of medical interventions in clinical practice as well as in the healthcare system; - Trans-border aspects of infectious diseases and specific challenges in low- and middle-income countries, such as AIDS, tuberculosis and tropical diseases, including malaria, but also challenges in relation to migratory flows, and in relation to increased human mobility in general.

+1.2.5.
 Tools, Technologies and Digital Solutions for Health and Care, including personalised medicine

-Health technologies and tools are vital for public health and contributed to a large extent to the important improvements achieved in the quality of life, health and care of people, in the EU.
-It is thus a key strategic challenge to design, develop, deliver, implement and evaluate suitable, trustable, safe, user-friendly and cost-effective tools and technologies for health and care, taking due account of the needs of people with disabilities and the aging society.
-These include key enabling technologies from new biomaterials to biotechnology as well as single cell methods, multiomics and systems medicine approaches, artificial intelligence and other digital technologies, offering significant improvements over existing ones, as well as stimulating a competitive and sustainable health-related industry that creates high-value jobs.
-The European health-related industry is one of the critical economic sectors in the EU, accounting for 3% of GDP and 1.5 million employees.
-Relevant stakeholders need to be involved as early as possible, and the non technologies, methodologies and tools.
-This includes citizens, health care providers and professionals.
+Health technologies and tools are vital for public health and have contributed to a large extent to the important improvements achieved in the quality of life, health and care of people in the Union.
+It is a key strategic challenge to design, develop, deliver, implement and evaluate suitable, trustworthy, safe, user-friendly and cost-effective tools and technologies for health and care, taking due account of the needs of people with disabilities and the aging society.
+These include key enabling technologies from new biomaterials to biotechnology as well as single cell methods, multiomics and systems medicine approaches, artificial intelligence (AI) and other digital technologies, offering significant improvements over existing technologies, as well as stimulating a competitive and sustainable health-related industry that creates high-value jobs.
+The European health-related industry is a critical economic sector in the Union, accounting for 3 % of gross domestic product (GDP) and 1,5 million employees.
+Relevant stakeholders need to be involved as early as possible, and the non-technological dimension taken into account, in order to ensure acceptability of new technologies, methodologies and tools.
+These stakeholders include citizens, informal health care providers and health care professionals.